lundstrj/mailbox/README.md

 ### Full fat breadboard wiring setup
 ![](media/full_fat_bb.png)

+### Actuan circuit diagram
+This has been omitted since the diagrams ☝️ offer more than enough clarity for how to wire up this very basic system.
+It really isn't important which LEDs you use, as long as they are ballpark OK for 3.3-ish Volts we can get from the Pico.

 ### Assembly and sticking it in an actual mailbox
 __TODO: Stick it all into an actual mailbox__